MrWhiteC/NLU_Project2025/README.md

 - **System Evaluation:** After finishing all the coding, the evaluation process will be performed through a human and machine judgment as the final validation.

 - **Deployment:** The model will be deployed on the website allowing user to access for real-word use case.

-## Conclusion

-This research demonstrates the potential of AI-driven NLP systems to improve the **efficiency and accuracy of cybersecurity threat classification**.
-Although the system is still in development, the fine-tuned BERT model has shown promising results so far.
-Continued work will focus on **refining the model**, **incorporating expert feedback**, and **addressing challenges related to data quality**, **scalability**, and **integration** into real-world environments.
-Once fully implemented, the system has the potential to significantly **reduce manual effort, minimize human error, and help organizations respond to cybersecurity threats more quickly and effectively**.